Career Information for Fashion Models

-Earnings and employment prospects for fashion models vary depending on the type of work you're involved in.
-The U.S. Bureau of Labor Statistics (BLS) has estimated the median hourly wage for models around $13.23 in 2015, and job growth was expected to be non-existent from 2014 to 2024.
+Earnings and employment prospects for fashion models vary depending on the type of work they're involved in.
+The U.S. Bureau of Labor Statistics (BLS) estimated the median hourly wage for models to be around $11.01 in 2017, and little to no change in employment was expected from 2016 to 2026.
 Exact compensation will vary as some models are paid hourly, while others are paid per day or per project.

 Alternative Career Options

 Demonstrator and Product Promoter

 Models may be hired by retail or wholesale stores, advertising firms or employment agencies to promote a product or service, such as food, cosmetics or clothing.
 Those with a high school diploma and sales experience are preferred.
 The median income for demonstrators and product promoters in 2017 was $27,060, per the BLS.
-The number of jobs in this field was expected to increase 9% from 2014 to 2024.
+The number of jobs in this field was expected to increase 7% from 2016 to 2026.